Classic Performance - Part II

 If instead of using rather arbitrary rating systems or overall length as described in PART 1, a yacht’s performance may be compared more reliably to others based on its fundamental proportions of waterline length ‘L’, sail area ‘SA’ and displacement ‘D’ which govern the available power from the rig to overcome the wave making resistance of the hull.

-Extensive tests conducted on some 80 ships models in 1910 by Rear Admiral David W Taylor determined that the wave making resistance of a hull is close to being proportional to log(SA/D) and also varies with D/L ratio. ie:
+Extensive tests conducted on some 80 ships models in 1910 by Rear Admiral David W Taylor determined that the wave making resistance of a hull log(R) is close to being proportional to its speed (V/√L) and also varies with its displacement/length ratio.

-Based on this relationship, it is possible to determine the speed ‘potential’ for any hull, against which the efficiency of different designs may be compared.
+Based on this relationship, which also varies with D/L ratio, it is possible to determine the speed ‘potential’ for any hull, against which the efficiency of different designs may be compared.

 Over many years observing and comparing mixed fleet racing on this basis, there is no doubt that the newer, lighter boats do often perform better ‘for their size’ than the older designs, especially in light air & downwind.
 They tend to drift faster due to their reduced wetted surface area and accelerate more readily in gentle puffs due to their lighter weight and relatively larger sail area.
 In stronger breezes downwind, they tend to perform as would be expected for a lighter, longer hull which benefits significantly by surfing more readily on waves, especially when racing offshore.